dlt-hub/dbt_ga4/README.md

-# Google Analytics dbt package
+# Google Analytics Events dbt package

 ## Use case of the package

-__You are using GA4 events in a different database than Bigquery__
+__You are using GA4 Events in a different database than Bigquery__
 * This package comes with its own ingestion pipeline to copy data from GA4 Bigquery events export into one of [these](https://dlthub.com/docs/dlt-ecosystem/destinations/) destinations.
+* This pipeline normalises nested structures from bigquery into relational tables before loading, to enable db-agnostic, universal sql queries.
 * The dbt package uses cross-db compatibility macros and was tested on Redshift, Athena, Snowflake, Postgres.
 * The package creates stateful entities for users, sessions, to enable describing the event stream and answer questions like "What was the source of the user who clicked out on X".
 * The package contains a small configurator that enables you to bring event parameters (which are their own table) into the event row for simpler usage.